tareenfarhaan-blip/packet-sniffer-network-analyzer/README,md.txt

 ## Conclusion

-The Packet Sniffer and Network Analyzer project demonstrates how Python can be used to capture and analyze network traffic efficiently.
-It helps users understand packet transmission, identify commonly used protocols, and visualize network activity through graphs.
-This project provides a practical introduction to network monitoring and packet analysis concepts.
+This project demonstrates the basic concepts of packet capturing and network traffic analysis using Python.
+It helps users understand how packets travel through a network, identify commonly used protocols, and visualize network activity through graphs.

 ---